 Marketing Development Value Stream Flow vs Customer Journey Flow

-Flow of what?
-We’re mainly talking about flow of marketing creation/development/operational work, not of actual leads.
+The flow of what?
+We’re mainly talking about the flow of marketing creation/development/operational work, not of actual leads.
 Actual leads/customers flow in your customer journey.

 Flow at various levels